goodloop/autoware_auto_mirror/src/planning/parking_planner_nodes/design/parking_planner_nodes-design.md

 Parking planner nodes {#parking-planner-nodes}
 ==========================

+> Note: this package is **deprecated**, the current parking planner nodes are in package @ref freespace-planner.

 # Purpose / Use cases

 This package provides a ROS2 node for the computational package `parking_planner`.